TanStack/router/docs/framework/react/guide/route-trees.md

 </Blog>
 ```

-To configured nested routing TanStack Router uses a route hierarchy called a **route tree** to organize, match and compose matching routes into a component tree.
+To configure nested routing TanStack Router uses a route hierarchy called a **route tree** to organize, match and compose matching routes into a component tree.

 Consider the following route tree: